 Why Federated Roaming is An Untapped Commercial Opportunity for Enterprises

-Recently I presented on a joint webinar for the Wireless Broadband Alliance (WBA) and Hospitality Technology Next Generation (HTNG), for both of which, GlobalReach is a leading contributor.
-I discussed the opportunity for brands and enterprises to allow mobile operators’ subscribers to roam seamlessly onto their Wi-Fi networks.
-In the Q&A that followed, I was asked whether operators will pay for access to Wi-Fi networks?
-It’s something I’m often asked in meetings with different types of organisations, from cities to train operators.
+I’m often asked about the opportunity for brands and enterprises to allow mobile operators’ subscribers to roam seamlessly onto their Wi-Fi networks and whether operators will pay for access to Wi-Fi networks.
+It’s something We’re often asked in meetings with different types of organisations, from cities to train operators.

 It’s clear that there’s skepticism to a real and proven commercial opportunity and one where GlobalReach is making agreements between Wi-Fi estate owners and operators every month.
 That’s why it makes sense to make it clear as to why operators will pay.

 The simple answer is yes they will (and already are paying).
 For those that are sceptical, I recommend that you look again.